valebii/cvxlab_rh_dev/docs/index.rst

-..
-CVXlab documentation master file, created by sphinx-quickstart on Thu Oct 14 2021.
+.. cvxlab documentation master file, created by sphinx-quickstart on Thu Oct 14 2021.

-Welcome to CVXlab's documentation!
+Welcome to cvxlab's documentation!
 =====================================

 .. toctree::